 Kimberly Mack holds a Ph.D. in English from UCLA, and she is an Assistant Professor of African American literature and culture at the University of Toledo.
-Her book, Fictional Blues: Narrative Self-Invention from Bessie Smith to Jack White, about autobiographical self-fashioning in contemporary American blues fiction and popular music, is forthcoming from the University of Massachusetts Press as part of their African American Intellectual History series in December 2020.
+Her book, Fictional Blues: Narrative Self-Invention from Bessie Smith to Jack White, about autobiographical self-fashioning in contemporary American blues fiction and popular music, was recently published by the University of Massachusetts Press as part of their African American Intellectual History series.
 Kimberly’s second book, The Untold History of Early American Rock Criticism, about the Black, Indigenous, and People of Color, and white women, who helped develop American rock journalism during the 1960s and 1970s, is under contract with Bloomsbury Academic.
 Her 33 1/3 book, Living Colour’s Time’s Up, will be published by Bloomsbury in Spring 2023.

 Praise for Fictional Blues

 “The perspective Mack offers on blues mythology is fresh and compelling.
 Fictional Blues is well-researched, engaging, clear, confident, and important.”

 “Mack explores her own route through the history of blues, linking figures and approaches from music and literature, and drawing creative connections that suggest new ways of approaching old stories.
 Exploring blues as a literary trope and heroic narrative, she roams from the complex relationships of The Color Purple to the postmodern mystifications of Jack White, opening provocative discussions and suggesting a broader understanding of blues and the many ways it intersects American culture.”